Saturday, June 29, 2024

 Coterminous (pronounced koh-tur-muh-nuhs)

-(1) Having the same border or covering the same area; bordering; contiguous.
+(1) In geography, having the same border or covering the same area; bordering; contiguous; having matching boundaries; or, adjoining and sharing a boundary.

 (2) Being the same in extent; coextensive in range, scope, time etc.